dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/rename-topicmap3.png

 After saving the change the new name appears in the Topicmap Selector.
-You can :ref:`hide <user-hiding-items>` the topicmap topic from the map via the context menu.
+You can :ref:`hide <user-hiding-items>` the Topicmap topic from the map via the context menu.

 .. image:: _static/rename-topicmap4.png